-We offer a full continuum of care options to treat older patients with mental illness showing a range of mental health disorders.
-We specialize in treating mental health and dual diagnosis in older adults.
+We offer a full continuum of care options to treat older patients with mental illness.
+Seniors showing a range of mental health disorders can benefit from our respectful, compassionate care.
+We specialize in treating mental health and dual diagnoses in older adults.

 Our focus is on evaluating, diagnosing, and treating mental and substance abuse treatment needs among elderly patients.
 Keeping families informed and updated is essential in providing a full continuum of care.

 To protect our vulnerable elderly patients, we are committed to making sure they are treated for both physical and psychological issues.
 Patient comfort, safety, and happiness are among our top priorities at Sunrise Vista.
-In later stages of life, seniors are often faced with a variety of challenges such as loss of a spouse, friends, parents, siblings, changes in the body due to aging, loneliness, and loss off independence, which can lead to depression and anxiety culminating in a mental health crisis that may require inpatient treatment.
+In later stages of life, seniors are often faced with a variety of challenges such as the loss of a spouse, friends, parents, or siblings.
+Changes in the body due to aging, loneliness, and loss of independence, which can lead to depression and anxiety often culminate in a mental health crisis that may require inpatient treatment.

 INTERPERSONAL PROCESS GROUPS

 At Sunrise Vista, we rely heavily on cognitive-behavioral therapy and problem behavioral therapy groups.
 These groups are proven to help people communicate, express themselves appropriately, and resolve conflicts.
 It is common for people suffering from mental illness to cut themselves off from others, resulting in loneliness and isolation.
 At Sunrise Vista, interpersonal process groups are group counseling teams that promote healing through group work involving psychodynamics and social skills.
 The group leader will note and process:

 - How each member is feeling and functioning in the group

 - How the members are interacting with each other